cel017/Aho-Corasick/README.md

 ## Files Included
 - **aho_corasick.py**
   - Complete implementation of the Aho-Corasick algorithm.
-  - The AhoCorasick class build an automaton when initialized using the _AutomatonNode class internally.
+  - The AhoCorasick class builds an automaton when initialized using the _AutomatonNode class internally.

 - **tests_ac.py**
   - File to run tests.